Martello Lab

 Sofia Mazzoleni

-Sofia obtained her Ph.D. in Ecology at the Charles University, in Prague.
+Sofia obtained a Ph.D. in Ecology at the Charles University, in Prague.
 Her research was focused on the evolution of sex chromosomes and sex determination in several lineages of reptiles.
-She joined the Martello Lab as lab manager in 2023.
-She loves road trips, instant film cameras, and exotic animals.
+She joined the Martello Lab as lab manager in 2023, and now she works as laboratory technician performing toxicology investigations on zebrafish and embryonic stem cells.
+She loves road trips and exotic animals.

 sofia.mazzoleni@unipd.it